Mighty Empires: Campaign Season

-Each year was split into the spring equinox, 6 summer months, autumn equinox and winter.
+Each year was split into the spring equinox, six summer months (during which the banners moved and fought), autumn equinox and winter (a "book keeping" phase).

 Spells could be cast during the equinoxes which could have significant effects on the campaign season.
 The spells available between the spring and autumn equinoxes differ.

 During each summer month, the active player first calculates subsistence costs for each army.
 Subsistence represents the food and supplies an army would require and can be taken by foraging from the currently occupied map tile.
 Any shortfall must be made by baggage the army carries, else it can suffer troop loss.

 Each army then scouted in the direction they wished to move to.
-If the tile was unexplored, the contents of the tile was determined by rolling on tile type specific scouting charts.
-Depending on the results, the army could encounter a friendly settlement, an independent settlement, nothing at all or a random event.

-In the case of a settlement, it was permanently added to the map by placing the appropriate piece in the tile.
+If the tile was unexplored, the contents of the tile was determined by a random rolling against a chart with outcomes differing according to the tile type.
+Depending on the results, the army could encounter a friendly settlement, an independent settlement, nothing at all or a random event.If a settlement was revealed the appropriate playing piece was put in the tile.

 The army could then move into the map tile if desired, provided there was no blocking terrain.

 Since a scouting roll was required every time an army wished to move, it was possible that the army could head in the wrong direction or not move at all, even if the target tile had been previously explored.

 In the event that a hostile settlement or an opposing army was encountered, a battle was then fought.

-The battle could be determined by Warhammer Fantasy Battle rules, or by a simple points based system.

-In the case of sieges, the conflict could also be played out using Warhammer Siege rules.
+The outcome of the battle could be determined by a simple points based system or the players could use their Warhammer Fantasy Battle armies and rules to determine the result.
+In the case of sieges, the battle could be played out using the additional Warhammer Siege rules for Warhammer Fantasy Battle.

 After any battles had been fought, an army could raze the map tile, rendering it useless for further subsistence for a period of time, and then reorganise any armies in the same tile, including their baggage.

 The next player then took their turn, following the same procedure.
 After all players took their turn, the next month began, with a random player starting first for that month.

-After all 6 months had been completed, the autumn equinox spells were cast, then the winter season procedure began.
+After all six months had been completed, the autumn equinox spells were cast, then the winter season procedure began.

 During the winter season, revenue (taxes) was collected, new units could be recruited, diplomacy and espionage could be performed and new settlements constructed.
+Existing settlements could be upgraded (a village to a fortress or a city), changing the playing piece for one representing the new status.
+The winter season also had a random element with "Winter Events" determined by a random roll for each player.
+The events could be positive or negative effects with extreme rolls of 2 and 12 triggering the "Dragon Rage" which results in razing of tiles.

 The game turn then restarted with the spring equinox.